Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 The Primary Authority Register is a secure online service that supports the operation of Primary Authority partnerships.

-The service includes a Public Register where the names of businesses in direct partnerships and co-ordinators are available along with the names of their primary authorities.
+It includes a Public Register that can be used to check the names of businesses and co-ordinators in partnerships, along with the names of their primary authorities.

 Enforcement officers can log into the secure area of the Register to find out further details about Primary Authority partnerships, including whether any Primary Authority Advice and inspection plans have been issued to businesses they are inspecting.